 The easiest and initially cheapest ways to start are with online marketplaces.
 Amazon and Etsy are some of the best known, but stores like Redbubble and Threadless allow you to just print right on their clothes, and sell right on their marketplaces.
 This is incredibly easy because these marketplaces already have a lot of traffic, and they’re specifically made for t-shirt selling from private designers (not corporations).

 But I don’t recommend this method unless you absolutely have to use it.
 They charge too much for the clothing, so for you to set any kind of profit margin, you have to charge an insane amount of money for your clothes.
 And that makes it hard to sell.
-On top of this, you won’t have your own brand.
+The structure also makes it difficult to define your own brand.
 You will be a part of the wall of t-shirts for sale on Redbubble or Threadless, blending in with the rest.
 This isn’t bad for everyone!
 And you can certainly make some money with this approach.
-But it’s absolutely not my recommended method if you’re truly trying to develop a sustainable brand.
+But it’s not my most recommended method if you’re truly trying to develop a sustainable brand.

 This is the approach I will focus on the most.